David E. Wright, Ph.D.

 Deputy Director, ORI

-Dr. Dahlberg has been the Director of the Office of Research Integrity since April 2006.
+Dr. Dahlberg is the Deputy Director of the Office of Research Integrity.
 He received a B.A. from Brandeis University in 1963 and a Ph.D. in in microbiology from Purdue University in 1968.
 After post-doctoral fellowships at the Public Health Research Institute of the City of New York and at Rutgers University, he spent sixteen years at the National Cancer Institute in Bethesda carrying out research on retroviruses with an initial emphasis on ultrastructure and virus classification.
 Subsequently he focused increasingly on immunoassay development and molecular biology and, using all of these technologies, began research on lentiviruses in 1980.
 In 1988, Dr. Dahlberg joined a small biotechnology company as director of research and development, where he developed procedures for growing macrophage cells in serum-free medium and using them to test drugs for their ability to inhibit HIV replication.
 Dr. Dahlberg joined the Office of Scientific Integrity in 1992, just prior to its being reorganized into ORI.
 While at ORI, he has developed a variety of computer-aided techniques to assist in analysis of data and detection of evidence of data falsification.
 Previously, Dr. Dahlberg was the Director of the Division of Investigative Oversight.

 Susan Garfinkel, Ph.D.